Solicitors Specialising in Leasehold Extensions

 • If negotiations don’t succeed, then getting the right valuation from the right surveyor will also provide evidence in any subsequent application to the First Tier Property Tribunal [previously known as the Leasehold Valuation Tribunal or LVT] to set the right level of the premium payable to your freeholder.

 Click here to read more about the First Tier Property Tribunal.

 • The price of extending a lease with over 80 years left is often not great, and will be much cheaper than waiting until the term drops under 80 years.
 In addition to legal costs, any tenant must pay compensation to the freeholder for the loss their freeholder suffers as a result of a lease extension (i.e. the difference in the value of the flat before and after the 90 year lease extension is granted). and the leaseholder will also be responsible for the freeholder’s reasonable costs and any valuation expenses.

-- the freeholder will only be able to charge the current level of ground rent set out in the existing lease until the expiry of the existing lease, after which what is known as aa peppercorn rent (i.e. effectively set at nil) reply for the remainder of the new lease term
+- the freeholder can only charge the current level of ground rent set out in the existing lease until the expiry of the existing lease, after which what is known as a peppercorn rent (i.e. effectively set at nil) reply for the remainder of the new lease term

 - New leases granted AFTER the commencement date of the new legislation will be at a peppercorn rent